 Pacific Crest Trail (the official PCT, not the "alternate" PCT along the rim of the lake)

-These trails can be found by zooming in on the southern half of the park map, or use the "Find a Location" feature and enter the name of an individual trail.
-Trail descriptions are available on pages 4 of the summer edition of the park newspaper.
+Trail descriptions are found on this website under hiking trails and a map is available on page and 5 of the summer edition of the park newspaper.
+These trails can also be found by zooming in on the southern half of the digital park map, or use the "Find a Location" feature and enter the name of an individual trail.

 Whether they are on a leash, being carried, or in any sort of pack, pets are not permitted on the Cleetwood Cove Trail.